 You get to be around animals all day long, and when it comes time to doing anything other than petting them, you can simply hand them over and go back to managing the office!

 Now it should be noted that we did encounter some job postings for the positions above where a bachelor’s degree or some type of certification was preferred.
 However in the majority of cases, this was not the case.
 This is why we chose to list these positions as “not requiring” a degree.

 So now let’s take a look at our top 10 jobs working with animals that DO require a bachelor’s degree or some type of certification.

-Top 10 Best Jobs Working with Animals that Require a Bachelor’s degree.
+Top 10 Best Jobs Working with Animals that Require a Bachelor’s degree

+Choosing Animal Management is possible with an Animal Science major.
+Animal Management focuses on the business, economics and practical management points of animal production and care of animals.
 Basically, you would be in charge of the day to day animal husbandry of an entire zoo.
 How cool is that!

-Problem is, in addition to having to have a bachelor’s degree from an accredited college or university with a major in zoology or some other biological science, you’re also going to have to have a ton of knowledge in:
+So, in addition to having to have a bachelor’s degree from an accredited college or university with a major in zoology or some other biological science, you’re also going to have to have a ton of knowledge in:

 - All aspects of zoo animal care, including animal husbandry, operant conditioning, training, behavior, habitat enrichment, nutrition, health care, reproductive physiology, animal welfare and disease.